-When I decided to watch The Bold Type I expected a successor to PLL, some cheesy teen drama that could entertain me during the offseason, but this series completely surprised me in every possible and fast became one of my favourite new shows, and mini obsession of mine.
+When I decided to watch The Bold Type I expected a successor to PLL, some cheesy teen drama that could entertain me during the offseason, but this series completely surprised me in every way possible and fast became one of my favourite new shows, and a mini obsession of mine.

 What’s it about?

 Similar to The Devil Wears Prada, The Bold Type follows three women – Jane Sloan, Kat Edison and Sutton Brady as they work for a women’s magazine.
 It is inspired by the life of the Cosmopolitan editor-in-chief, Joanna Coles.
 The series follows the struggles of discovering your identity, ambition, getting your heart broken as they navigate their 20’s.

 Relatable – I know what you are thinking, in what world is the story of three beautiful girls in a first world country relatable?
 But The Bold Type truly represents a post-Sex and the City world where each of these three (four if you count the editor Jacqueline) are full, 360 degree characters instead of just archetypes of completely different types of women.
 I see myself as more of a Jane, but I can see myself in each of the characters which helps me to relate to them and in turn connect with the story.
 As a journalist, I’m always going to be lured into the stories of other journalists, but further than their jobs these women deal with problems which are so relevant to women in the 20’s in the present day.